asreview/asreview/docs/source/installation.rst

 Server Installation
 -------------------

-It is possible to run the ASReview software on a server or custom domain.
-Use the flags `ip` and `port` for configuration.
-ASReview should only be used in closed networks.
+ASReview can be deployed on a server environment or a custom domain for broader access.
+To configure the application to listen on a specific IP address and port, use the --ip and --port flags when starting ASReview LAB:

 .. code:: bash

     asreview lab --port 5555 --ip xxx.x.x.xx

+Replace xxx.x.x.xx with your server's actual IP address or domain name.

 .. warning::

-    Don't use the development server in production.
-Read the Flask documentation about `deploying a Flask app to production <https://flask.palletsprojects.com/en/1.1.x/tutorial/deploy/>`__.
+    The development server provided by Flask is not suitable for production use.
+For guidelines on deploying a Flask application in a production environment, refer to the official Flask documentation: `Deploying to Production <https://flask.palletsprojects.com/en/2.0.x/tutorial/deploy/>`__.

+Remember to ensure that your network and server configurations adhere to your organization's security policies when exposing the application to a closed network.

 .. _authentication-installation: